UW-xDD/dictionary_example/README.md

 # Instructions

-To create your own dictionary of indexed terms within the GeoDeepDive infrastructure:
+To create your own dictionary of indexed terms within the xDD infrastructure:

     1. Fork this repository into your own repository.
     2. Update the config.yaml file with the attributes prescribed above.